exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 ## Setup an Exasol database
 Now we need an Exasol database.
 In this guide, we will use a local Exasol VM.
-Basically, you can however also use the [Exasol docker-db](https://github.com/exasol/docker-db), the [Exasol public demo](https://docs.exasol.com/get_started/publicdemo/publicdemosystem.htm) or run [Exasol in the Cloud](https://docs.exasol.com/cloud_platforms/aws/cloud_wizard.htm).
+You can however also use the [Exasol docker-db](https://github.com/exasol/docker-db), the [Exasol public demo](https://docs.exasol.com/get_started/publicdemo/publicdemosystem.htm) or run [Exasol in the Cloud](https://docs.exasol.com/cloud_platforms/aws/cloud_wizard.htm).